Pay Yourself with Ivy Global Balanced

 Why does downside protection matter?

 Take the example of the two funds below.
-Fund A and B have roughly the same amount of return over the past 10 years.
-Fund A is a little higher, but Fund A has slightly higher risk than Fund B. These funds belong to the same balanced peer group, and are considered outperformers.
+Funds A and B have roughly the same amount of return over the past 10 years.
+Fund A is a little higher but has slightly higher risk than Fund B. These funds belong to the same balanced peer group and are considered outperformers.

 The Mackenzie Ivy Global Balanced Fund/Class aims for through-the-cycle growth with an emphasis on specifically managing downside risk.
 This focus amplifies the benefits of balanced funds for clients who are seeking to draw income, and allows the funds to last longer.